 - Edit the cmfline.txt

 Copy the PARTUUID of /dev/sda1.
-Edit the /boot/cmdline.txt file using any text editor and replace the PARTUUID of boot partition with the PARTUUID of /dev/sda1.
+Edit the /boot/cmdline.txt file using any text editor and replace the PARTUUID of the boot partition with the PARTUUID of /dev/sda1.

 $ sudo nano /boot/cmfline.txt